jmg151-1/jmg151-AutoSalesAnalysis/README.md

 # BMW Global End-to-End Sales Analytics

-Comprehensive analysis of BMW global sales performance, customer segmentation, and regional revenue trends across 6 markets.
+Comprehensive end-to-end analysis of BMW global sales performance, customer segmentation, and regional revenue trends across 6 markets using Python, SQL, and Power BI.

----

-## Project Overview

-This end-to-end data analytics project explores 50,000 BMW sales transactions spanning multiple regions, models, and years.
-The goal was to uncover revenue trends, identify top-performing markets and models, and segment customers by classification — moving the data through a full analytics pipeline from raw CSV to interactive dashboard.

-**Pipeline:**  `Raw Data → Python (Cleaning) → MySQL (Analysis) → Power BI (Visualization)`
+This project details the development and analysis of an interactive Power BI dashboard focusing on sales performance, product strategy, and regional customer segmentation data across six global markets.
+The dataset, covering 2010 to 2024, was cleaned, preprocessed, and visualized.
+The dashboard tracks key performance indicators such as total revenue, total units sold, year-over-year growth, and average selling price.
+It aims to provide sales strategists, regional managers, and product teams with comprehensive insights to optimise market strategy, identify high-performing regions and models, and understand customer segmentation patterns globally.

+Insights and recommendations are provided on the following key areas:

+* **Category 1:** Revenue & Sales Performance
+* **Category 2:** Product & Vehicle Strategy
+* **Category 3:** Regional Analysis
+* **Category 4:** Customer Segmentation

 ---